2623 Camino Ramon

 Isenberg, P., Fisher, D., Paul, S.A., Morris, M.R., Inkpen, K., Czerwinski, M. (2012).
 Co-located Collaborative Visual Analytics Around a Tabletop Display.
 IEEE Transactions on Visualizations and Computer Graphics, 18(5), 689-702.

-Traditionally, information seeking has been considered an individual acitivity but in recent years, researchers have uncovered the collaborative nature of information seeking in domains ranging from library use to hospital intensive care units.
+In recent years, researchers have uncovered the collaborative nature of information seeking in domains ranging from library use to hospital intensive care units.
 I have studied how groups find, seek, share, and use information, especially in the healthcare domain.

 Zhu, S., Abraham, J., Paul, S.A., Reddy, M., Yen, J., Pfaff, M., and deFlitch, C.J.
 (2007).
 R-CAST-MED: Applying Intelligent Agents to Support Emergency Medical Decision Making Teams.
 11th Artificial Intelligence in Medicine Conference (AIME 2007), Amsterdam, The Netherlands.